 Organic German Bakeshop – A bakery in Main Bazaar, Paharhanj that supplies freshly baked breads (packed in paper) & nut and seed butters (glass jars).
 Website.

 Organic Milk: Rinku delivers organic milk to your doorstep.
 You can reach him at 9711669926.

 If you don’t have access to a wholesale market or small stores, fret not.
 There are a handful of supermarkets which do stock food in bulk.

-If you’re looking for package free organic grains, lentils, beans, spices, fruits and veggies, go to The Earth Collective farmers market in Asiad Village on a Sunday from 8:30 am to 11:30 am.
+If you are located in south Delhi, you could go to The Earth Collective farmers market in Asiad Village on a Sunday from 8:30 am to 11:30 am.

-Two vendors at this market – Beejom, a farm in Noida and Desi Utpad by Jaya sell dry goods in bulk.
-All the produce is organic and prices are relatively reasonable.
+Two vendors at this market – Beejom, a farm in Noida and Desi Utpad by Jaya sell fruits, vegetables, grains, lentils and spices in bulk.
 Make sure to carry your reusable bags and bring a big tote/basket.
-Beejom and Lakshya farms serve yummy breakfast which you can request in your own lunch box.
-Beejom serves their food in compostable disposables.
+Some vendors sell freshly made breakfast too which you can request in your own lunch box.

 How to compost at home in Delhi?

 Most neighbourhoods in Delhi do not have a composting facility.
 If you live in a small space like a flat, you can compost your kitchen waste in matkas (clay pots).
 Read how to compost at home in India (under Rs.1,000).

 If you already have spare matkas, buckets or drums, you can simply drill holes in them and start composting right away.